ToasterPanic/bookmarklets/README.md

 Destroy websites using a spaceship.
 Small version is smaller, but large version is more reliable.

-### Games Anywhere
+### Kirka Anywhere
 [kirka.js](https://github.com/lukasexists/bookmarklets/blob/main/kirka.js)

-Play games on almost any website!
+Play Kirka on almost any website!
 (Some websites block iframes, such as Summit Learning.
 You'll have to use something else.)